 The following checklist will ensure that your child is ready to receive the Sacrament of the Eucharist.
 (If your child is the Accelerated program, please refer to the information you received at the beginning of the year.)

-- The Archdiocesan policy states that the "Sacrament of Reconciliation is received prior to the celebration and reception of First Eucharist.
+The Archdiocesan policy states that the "Sacrament of Reconciliation is received prior to the celebration and reception of First Eucharist.
 Any variation of this norm occurs on an individual basis."
 The "normal" expectation is that everyone be prepared and celebrate the Sacrament of Reconciliation with five of the lessons from our regular religion book, Faith First.
 It is the right of the parents to decide whether or not their family is ready for this Sacrament at this time.
 We will continue to study the sacrament of Reconciliation each year, with a detailed study and special book, We Celebrate Reconciliation, to be used in the fall of the fourth year (4th grade).
-The second graders will celebrate the Sacrament of Reconciliation on Saturday, March 22, 2014, at 11:00 AM.

 Although it is traditional for girls to wear a white dress and/or veil and for boys to wear suits for First Holy Communion, it is not required.
 Girls may wear white or pastel color dresses, with or without veils.
 Boys can wear dress pants and shirt, with sweater or vest.
 We would expect "Sunday Best" for the celebration of this sacrament.